IBM/unitxt/docs/docs/examples.rst

 +++++++++++++++++++++++++++++++++++++++++

 This example demonstrates how to evaluate a text to API call task.
-It receives as input an OpenAPI specification, a set of user texttual requests and corresponding reference answers formatted as CURL API calls.
+It receives as input an OpenAPI specification, a set of user textual requests and corresponding reference answers formatted as CURL API calls.
 The model is expected to generate CURL API calls, and these are compared to the references.
 The model output is post processed and split into components (e.g. url, parameters) which are each compared to the references via F1 metrics using  the standard key_value_extraction metric.